e1sordo/worknote/README.md

 ## 🎛️ Configuration

-Before using Worknote, you must configure it by providing the necessary credentials and settings in the appropriate section of the application.
+Before using **Worknote**, you must configure it by providing the necessary credentials and settings in the appropriate section of the application.

+## 🚪 CORS problem!

+This application can be used in two scenarios:
+1) Deploy it on your local machine and have access to **Worknote** only from there.
+2) Or deploy it on a remote server and have access to **Worknote** from any device.

+However, in the second scenario, you may encounter an issue with the corporate Jira server, which is located in the company's private network.
+In this case, you won't be able to make requests to Jira from outside your internal network.

+To overcome this problem, you can use a special [CORS proxy service](cors-proxy-service) located at the root of this repository.
+It runs as a regular OS-service on your machine with access to Jira and proxies any request from **Worknote** to Jira by bypassing the CORS protection.

 ## 🤝 Contributing

 Contributions are welcome!
-If you'd like to contribute to the Worklog Sync with Jira project, please follow these
+If you'd like to contribute to **Worknote** project, please follow these
 guidelines:

 1. Fork the repository.